The Publication below is from the National Institute of Health.

 3. Click speaker at top of page to add or delete sound

 4. If message below indicates "A plugin is needed to display this content."
 CLICK HERE

 Questions?
 Email: [email protected]

 - Sarche, Michelle and Spicer, Paul.
 Poverty and Health Disparities for American Indian and Alaska Native Children: Current Knowledge and Future Prospects.
 National Institute of Health. pg.
 1-6.

 Gloppen, K., McMorris, B., Gower, A., & Eisenberg, M. (2018).
 Associations between bullying involvement, protective factors, and mental health among American Indian youth.American Journal of Orthopsychiatry, 88(4), 413–421.

 McAdams, D. P. (2019).
 Young men fight wars, and they do it for the tribe.
 Peace and Conflict: Journal of Peace Psychology, 25(4), 349–350.

 Mohatt, N. V., Fok, C. C. T., Burket, R., Henry, D., & Allen, J. (2011).
 Assessment of awareness of connectedness as a culturally-based protective factor for Alaska native youth.Cultural Diversity and Ethnic Minority Psychology, 17(4), 444–455.

-Online Continuing Education QUESTION 13 How does the large extended network of blood and traditional relationship ties safeguard American Indian and Alaska Native children in their development?
+Online Continuing Education QUESTION 12 What health disparity is 3 to 6 times higher among American Indian and Alaska Native than among their non-Native peers?
 Record the letter of the correct answer the CE Test.